ArcherBright123/eeleM/README.md

 + Side B has 9's effects for every number, so you basically hit a nine Every time (Did not change the number animations though, but the sound effects have been patched)

+Please Feel Free to Buy Me A Coffee (Although i am too young to drink it) and edit this yourself.
+Thanks!